 Producer’s Responsibility Organisations help fulfil the complete operational responsibility of different producers and manufacturers to acquire plastic credits.
 Producers join PROs to divide the legal formalities and other obligations to lessen their waste management burden.
 It is a professional organisation that helps producers and manufacturers meet their EPR targets by using various processing technologies for waste and end-of-life applications.

 PR and PRO’s success depends on upstream management, like building a practical regulatory framework that can highlight other stakeholders’ various roles.
-The different parts of Producers Responsibility Organisations that assist the producers/brand owners:
+The different parts of Producer Responsibility Organisations that assist the producers/brand owners:

 - To achieve the waste collection target.